Karaburun: Economy

 Agriculture, fishing and livestock breeding remain the principal activities on which Karaburun's economy is based.
 The average yearly income level per inhabitant for the district was calculated at 3,673 US Dollars in 2007.
-Karaburun's trade relations with the outside world abroad remain modest, with total exports recorded as 26,319 US Dollars realized in 2007, mostly flowers, with also some exports of olive and olive oil and artichokes.
+Karaburun's trade relations with the outside world abroad remain modest, with total exports recorded as 26,319 US Dollars realized in 2007, mostly flowers, with also some exports of olives and olive oil and artichokes.
 Underground reserves include marble quarries, deposits of basalt, slate for constructions and clay for ceramics.
 Mercury was also mined in the past.
 The district's total number of companies stood at 525 the same year.
 There was only one bank operating through one branch in Karaburun in 2007.

 The total number of residences in Karaburun district was counted as 8,912, an important part constituted by secondary residences owned by seasonal inhabitants.
 The total accommodation capacity of the district is 982 beds, in which the depending municipality of Mordoğan has a sizable share.
 The level of literacy in Karaburun nears hundred per cent, and the district is advantaged by the rather comfortable number of students, 12 in 2007, per teacher.
 There was one doctor for 1,447 patients in Karaburun in 2007.